eperatis/VendingMachine/README.md

 One of my school projects (WPF application)
 The application is an emulation of a vending machine.

-# What I learned while I making this
+# What I learned while I making this application
 - I learned how to make the design in xaml